Lego Hidden Side

-Lego Hidden Side was a Lego theme that was first introduced in August 2019.
-It took place in the fictional city of "Newbury" and linked Lego playsets to an app of the same name (for iOS and Android), which was used to hunt, capture and collect ghosts according to the principle of augmented reality.
+Lego Hidden Side (stylized as LEGO Hidden Side) is a discontinued Lego theme that was first introduced in August 2019.
+It took place in the fictional city of "Newbury" and linked Lego playsets to an app of the same name (for iOS and Android), which was used to hunt, capture and collect ghosts via augmented reality.
 The series came on the market in 2019 and, after the discontinued Lego Dimensions and Nexo Knights series, represented another attempt by The Lego Group to link digital and real game worlds.
 It was accompanied by the Lego Hidden Side webisode series and a television special, which was released on the Lego YouTube channel, and on Cartoon Network.
 The product line was discontinued by the end of 2020.

 Overview

 Lego Hidden Side was a Lego product line that was designed to provide an experience that combines both physical and digital play.
 This has been described by The Lego Group as "fluid play".
 The Hidden Side theme involved traditional brick built playsets, but combined them with augmented reality.
 This involved the use of a smartphone app that brought the sets to life and revealed a hidden digital world that offers various challenges.
 The digital world represented the "hidden side", a hidden world that is populated by virtual ghosts.
 The app provided the interactive aspect of the experience when a smartphone was held up to the physical sets.

 The augmented reality play experience focused on the main characters Jack and Parker who begin ghost-catching in Newbury.
 Players explored the various haunted locations of Newbury through these characters, with clues about the city's history of paranormal activity revealed within the sets.